 Featuring natural mineral water, panthenol and allantoin to soothe and hydrate the skin.
 This gentle peeling solution helps reveal a brighter, clearer complexion while minimizing the appearance of blackheads, whiteheads and pimples.

 ❤️ Shop Now for Cosrx AHA BHA Clarifying Toner

 Cosrx Two in One Poreless Power Liquid

-Filled with willow bark water, which also contains BHA that acts as a natural exfoliant to minimize the appearance of enlarged pores and blackheads, leaving the skin look visibly clearer and feel smoother.
+Filled with willow bark water that also contains BHA, which acts as a natural exfoliant to minimize the appearance of enlarged pores and blackheads, leaving skin looking visibly clearer and feeling smoother.

 ❤️ Shop Now for Cosrx Poleless Liquid